nchun003/gitlearn/docs/instructortools-viewallgrades.md

 #View all Student Grades

-The 'viewallgrades' instructor tool will allow the instructors view all student grades.
+The 'instructortools-viewallgrades.sh' instructor tool will allow the instructors view all student grades.
+It will show all registered student names in a table and their overall score.
+For greater detail, use [calcgrade.sh](grades.md).

 **NOTE:**
 If you use it the first time, the script will need to clone a local repository of each student.
-**NOTE:**
-The script defualt its grade calaculation to an F if it cannot read
-**NOTE:**